LarsHajdronKolajder/digiprime-container/README.md

-# Documentation for this repo is not valid as it refers to parent repo
+# WARNING: Documentation for this repo is not valid as it refers to parent repo

 Builds a container containing [Digiprime](https://github.com/norlen/Digiprime) and [Negotiation Engine](https://github.com/norlen/NegotiationEngine).